Safety

 • All students, staff, and visitors at Deerfield Beach High School are required to wear identification badges at all times while on campus or while attending a school-sponsored event.

-RISE program will also have weekly meetings to discuss the effectiveness and give administrative assistance.
+R.I.S.E. program will also have weekly meetings to discuss the effectiveness and give administrative assistance.

 • Teachers are directed NOT to kick kids out of class for disciplinary reasons.
 Security can be called and students will be escorted to the office with a referral.
 Teachers are required to use classroom intervention for disruptive students such as, having a discussion with the student, detention, parent phone call and partnering with another teacher for the student to sit in a class for the rest of the period.
 Teachers are to remember that they are the Instructional Leader in the classroom.
 They set the tone of the class and make it engaging.